fivetran/terraform-provider-fivetran/docs/resources/connector.md

 ```
 terraform state show 'fivetran_connector.my_imported_connector'
 ```
-6. Copy the values from the state and paste them to your `.tf` configuration.
+6. Copy the values and paste them to your `.tf` configuration.

 -> The `config` object in the state contains all properties defined in the schema.
 You need to remove properties from the `config` that are not related to connectors.
 See the [Fivetran REST API documentation](https://fivetran.com/docs/rest-api/connectors/config) for reference to find the properties you need to keep in the `config` section.